sam-data-analysis/retail-revenue-customer-analysis-dashboard/README.md

 # Retail Revenue & Customer Analysis Dashboard (Power BI)

+## Project Objective

+The objective of this project is to demonstrate how Power BI can be used to transform transactional retail data into clear business insights for decision makers.

 Power BI dashboard analysing retail revenue trends, customer concentration, product performance, and geographic sales patterns using the Online Retail dataset.

 ## Dashboard Pages